How To Craft Cascarones

 Tissue paper in a variety of colors

 - Wash the egg, using water warmer than the egg, and dry it.
-With a sterilized long needle or bead reamer, prick a small hole in the small end of the egg and a large hole in the large end.
-Carefully and evenly make the large hole bigger using the needle or bead reamer until it’s big enough to accommodate the tip of a baster.
+With a sterilized long needle or small, sharp skewer, prick a small hole in the small end of the egg and a large hole in the large end.
+Carefully chip away bits of shell around the large hole until it’s big enough to accommodate the tip of a baster.
 Stick the needle or skewer into the yolk to break it.
-Remember to use sterilized tools if you plan to save the egg for consumption.

 - Either shake the egg large-end down over a cup or bowl until the contents come out or use a baster to push out the contents.
 Press the bulb of the baster to push air into the egg, letting the contents fall into the cup.
 If the contents don’t come out easily, insert the needle again and move it around to be sure both the shell membranes and yolk are broken.
 Rinse the empty shell under cool running water and stand it on end to drain and dry.
 Be careful when decorating emptied shells – they’re quite fragile.